 “I don’t either, but we have to.”
 I knelt by Ralph’s heart.
 Between the pain in my leg and the sight before me, nausea made me gag.
-Blood trickled out of the left side of his scalp.
-Blood was all over his head and underneath, a pool of it.
-And there was an awful smell.
+I’ve always felt sick seeing blood, but it wasn’t just the way Ralph looked.
+There was an awful smell.
 Bile came up in my throat.
 I looked away and took a gulp of fresher air.
 I turned back holding my breath.
 “Louisa, can you do this with me?”
-She reached out a trembling hand and together we picked up his wrist.
-It felt like meat left out on a warm day-clammy, slightly warm.
+She reached out a trembling hand and together we picked up his wrist which felt like meat left out on a warm day-clammy, slightly warm.
 There was no pulse.
 I couldn’t bring myself to listen for a heartbeat.

 “Ralph, Ralph,” I called into his ear.
 I’d never been this close to his face before.
 I fought back an urge to stroke his cheek.